Many agents don’t make it - be one of the ones that does. (Updated for 2024)

 Along that same vein, remember to try new things.
 Test everything to see what works and what doesn’t.

 While many real estate agents fail within the first five years, that doesn’t have to be your story.
+We all know successful real estate agents, and you could be one of them.
 Use the above tips as an action plan to prevent failure.

 Before you go, check out these related resources: